SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - This section explores design patterns you may encounter in object-oriented programming, using ABAP classes.
 - In object-oriented programming, numerous design patterns enhance modularity, scalability, reusability, and more.
-- Here, a selection of design patterns is covered, using simplified, non-semantic examples to avoid complexity and give a rough idea.
+- Here, a selection of design patterns is covered, using simplified, non-semantic examples to reduce complexity and give a rough idea.

 > **💡 Note**<br>
 > - The examples are not best practices or role models but aim to experiment with the patterns and convey the basic concepts.